jhirono/pdm-ai/README.md

 npm link
 ```

 Rename .env.example to .env and update your LLM_KEY with your openai api key.
+I recommend gpt-4o.
+It supports reasoning models, but you will know their randomness.

 ## Quick Start